Social welfare function: Ordinal welfare

-He also presented a lucid verbal and mathematical exposition of the social welfare function (1947, pp. 219–49) with minimal use of Lagrangean multipliers and without the difficult notation of differentials used by Bergson throughout.
-As Samuelson (1983, p. xxii) notes, Bergson clarified how production and consumption efficiency conditions are distinct from the interpersonal ethical values of the social welfare function.
+As Samuelson (1983, p. xxii) noted, Bergson clarified how production and consumption efficiency conditions are distinct from the interpersonal ethical values of the social welfare function.

-Samuelson further sharpened that distinction by specifying the Welfare function and the Possibility function (1947, pp. 243–49).
+Samuelson further sharpened that distinction by specifying the welfare function and the possibility function (1947, pp. 243–49).
 Each has as arguments the set of utility functions for everyone in the society.
-Each can (and commonly does) incorporate Pareto efficiency.
-The Possibility function also depends on technology and resource restraints.
+Each can—and commonly does—incorporate Pareto efficiency.
+The possibility function also depends on technology and resource restraints.
 It is written in implicit form, reflecting the feasible locus of utility combinations imposed by the restraints and allowed by Pareto efficiency.
-At a given point on the Possibility function, if the utility of all but one person is determined, the remaining person's utility is determined.
-The Welfare function ranks different hypothetical sets of utility for everyone in the society from ethically lowest on up (with ties permitted), that is, it makes interpersonal comparisons of utility.
-Welfare maximization then consists of maximizing the Welfare function subject to the Possibility function as a constraint.
+At a given point on the possibility function, if the utility of all but one person is determined, the remaining person's utility is determined.
+The welfare function ranks different hypothetical sets of utility for everyone in the society from ethically lowest on up (with ties permitted), that is, it makes interpersonal comparisons of utility.
+Welfare maximization then consists of maximizing the welfare function subject to the possibility function as a constraint.
 The same welfare maximization conditions emerge as in Bergson's analysis.

-Arrow social welfare function (constitution)

-Kenneth Arrow (1963) generalizes the analysis.
-Along earlier lines, his version of a social welfare function, also called a 'constitution', maps a set of individual orderings (ordinal utility functions) for everyone in the society to a social ordering, a rule for ranking alternative social states (say passing an enforceable law or not, ceteris paribus).
-Arrow finds that nothing of behavioral significance is lost by dropping the requirement of social orderings that are real-valued (and thus cardinal) in favor of orderings, which are merely complete and transitive, such as a standard indifference curve map.
-The earlier analysis mapped any set of individual orderings to one social ordering, whatever it was.
-This social ordering selected the top-ranked feasible alternative from the economic environment as to resource constraints.
-Arrow proposed to examine mapping different sets of individual orderings to possibly different social orderings.
-Here the social ordering would depend on the set of individual orderings, rather than being imposed (invariant to them).
-Stunningly (relative to a course of theory from Adam Smith and Jeremy Bentham on), Arrow proved the general impossibility theorem which says that it is impossible to have a social welfare function that satisfies a certain set of "apparently reasonable" conditions.
+Kenneth Arrow's 1963 book demonstrated the problems with such an approach, though he would not immediately realize this.
+Along earlier lines, Arrow's version of a social welfare function, also called a "constitution," maps a set of individual orderings (ordinal utility functions) for everyone in society to a social ordering, which ranks alternative social states such as which of several candidates should be elected.

+Arrow found that contrary to the assertions of Lionel Robbins and other behaviorists, dropping the requirement of real-valued (and thus cardinal) social orderings makes rational or coherent behavior at the social level impossible.
+This result is now known as Arrow's impossibility theorem.
+Arrow's theorem shows that it is impossible for an ordinal social welfare function to satisfy a standard axiom of rational behavior, called independence of irrelevant alternatives.
+According to this axiom, changing the value of one outcome should not affect choices that do not involve this outcome.
+For example, if a customer buys apples because he prefers them to blueberries, telling him that cherries are on sale should not make him buy blueberries instead of apples.

+John Harsanyi later strengthened this result by showing that if societies must make decisions under uncertainty, the unique social welfare function satisfying coherence and Pareto efficiency is the utilitarian rule.